xenyo/fontawesome/README.md

 # xenyo/fontawesome

-A Drupal library providing an append-only subset of Font Awesome icons.
+A Drupal library providing a curated subset of Font Awesome icons.

 This package is meant to be shared between multiple, possibly unrelated sites.
 The "append-only" policy ensures that updates will not break backwards compatibility.